THE PASSPORT AFFAIR AND EARLY MEMORIES OF ST. PANCRAS

 I don’t know how au fait some of you are with Argentine politics and economics, but in December 2023 Argentina voted for a radical change in direction, handing a sweeping victory to Javier Milei, a liberal economist and firebrand, whose main election argument was his intention to attack public spending with a chainsaw.
 Now I am not getting into party politics in any way, this is not the role of these scribblings, but nobody can deny that he has been true to his word, and Argentina’s key macro-economic numbers have changed dramatically.
-Public deficit eliminated, inflation and the country risk both down dramatically.

 That of course has its effects, and he has vociferous opponents.
 Equally undeniable is that Argentina is a country which is dominated by politics.
 Every decision made is somehow seen in the light of a potential political statement.
 To ignore the effect of politics in Argentine life is to be simply ingenuous.
 Equally not to be dismissed are football, inevitably intertwined with politics, conspiracy theories, and if you’re of English descent, Maradona’s goal with his hand which was the ultimate political statement if ever there was one, and worthy of an extended article of its own.